nnorius/programming_projects/Games/Unity3D_BearSurvival/README.md

 Natural State

--	Chooses randomly between three actions: o	Wander: Choose a random point on Navmesh within radius and go to it o	Find water: Randomly choose water from an array of fresh water sources and go to it.
-Once sense water on ground stop and drink. o	Idle: idle in place for certain amount of seconds
+-	Chooses randomly between three actions:
+    -	Wander: Choose a random point on Navmesh within radius and go to it
+    -	Find water: Randomly choose water from an array of fresh water sources and go to it.
+Once sense water on ground stop and drink.
+    -	Idle: idle in place for certain amount of seconds
 -	Higher probability of choosing wander than find water or idle
 -	If see player at any point move to hostile state